 Use positive and negative indicators for balance.
 A positively worded statement should have a negatively worded counterpart later in the questionnaire or survey.

-So if you have the statement, “The variety of options online overwhelms me,” then you should also have an item like, “I appreciate the wide selection online shopping has the offer.”
+So if you have the statement, “The variety of options online overwhelms me,” then you should also have an item like, “I appreciate the wide selection online shopping has to offer.”

 Follow best practices for creating survey questions.
 Cater to your audience, use their language, and avoid double-barreled or long, complicated statements.